jameskiper/Crime-and-Politics/README.md

 ## Violent Crimes in States

-This data project analyzes crime rates over the past 10 years and compares them to the top two States that had the most violent crime rates during the years of 2011 throught 2020.
-The goal is to see which states had the highest and the lowest violent crime rates and to see the over all crime rates and the popultaion growth in the United State during the last 20 years.
+This data project analyzes the violent crime rates over the past 10 years from each State to see with two States has the highest and lowest violent crime rates during 2011 thought 2020.
+We will also be looking at the over all violent crime rates and the popultaion in the United State during the last 20 years to see if there has been a population growth and if there has been a increase or decease in violent crime rates over the past 20 years from 2000 to 2020 in the United States population.

 ## Introduction

 The project focuses on examining Violent Crimes rates per States and Population growth during the years 2011 throught 2020.
-- What are the top two states with the highist and lowes crime rates over the past 10 years?
+- What are the top two states with the highist and lowes crime rates over the past 10 years.
 - Has there been any growth in the United states during the last 20 years.
--
+- Has there been a increase or decrease in Violent came in the last 20 years.

 ## Data Files